• Home

 Instructions

-• Sear each side of the roast until golden, then remove from the pan, and set aside.
+• Sear each side of the roast until golden, then remove from the pan, and set the roast aside.

-• Pour in the vegetable broth, then adjust the heat from medium high, to high.
+• In the same skillet, add the beef broth to deglaze the pan, and adjust the heat from medium high to high.
 Bring to a boil, then turn off the heat.

 • Place the butter on top of the roast, then add in the pepperoncini peppers.

-• Set the slow cooker on high, and let cook for 8 hours.
+• Set the slow cooker on high and let cook for 8 hours.
+After 8 hours, the roast should be tender enough to easily fall apart using tongs or a fork.

 • Serve & enjoy over mashed potatoes or rice!